Python Basics

 , and dict

 .
-Each has its own benefits.
+Each has its own use cases and benefits.

-Useful video: Explanation about Python 3 lists
+Useful video: Explanation of lists in Python 3

 Loops